portableant/museologi.st/photogrammetry/egyptian-museum-cairo.md

 geo_lon: 31.233682
 slug: /photogrammetry/egyptian-museum-cairo
 tags:
-  - Museums
+  - museums
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
-  - Egypt
+  - egypt
-  - Cairo
+  - cairo
 ---
 This collection of 3D scans was made during the second set of Fitzwilliam Museum collaborative work with the EMC.